vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 ## (TBD) Q: What's our opinion of SAFe?
 Coming Soon!

-## (TBD) Q: Why do XP teams need a PaaS?
-Why do our clients need a PaaS even if they don't have XP teams?
-Coming Soon!

 ## (TBD) Q: When is it okay to bend "the rules"?
 Coming Soon!